SENSE-Lab-OSU/ML_project_template/experiments/README.md

-This is where all experiments go.
+This is where all the experimental data, including logs and checkpoints, should go.